hoon-school/tutorials/app-workshop.md

 If you have programmed with a scripting language like Lua inside of a modded game, for instance, you will be familiar with how the game serves as a platform providing correct primitives which speed your development.
 Urbit does this for the operating system layer, serving as a platform for personal data management, social media, user apps, and blockchain apps.

 However, Urbit development is couched in terms which are unfamiliar to most programmers unless they are versed in something like APL.
 The Urbit programming language, Hoon, composes statements together in a way that behaves like functional programming but reads a bit more like imperative programming.

+If you would like to work with Urbit at a hackathon but don't want to invest time into learning Hoon, you can also consider building Urbit-aware tooling and apps.
+Some ideas include:

+- Urbit chat bots are exemplified by `%crow`.
+- Urbit ID integrations can be built for a variety of other projects, and require looking at the Azimuth Ecliptic contracts written in Solidity.
+- Urbit apps have front-ends which can be largely agnostic to the underlying backend server implementation.
+This means that you can build a front-end without knowing much about the agent other than its capabilities and interface.
+- The Urbit Visor Chrome extension produced by dcSpark bridges Web 2.0 applications to web3 on Urbit.
+A UV integration would be an excellent hackathon-size project.
+- The Login with Urbit ID provides a Web 2.0 bridge authentication procedure you can use similar to OAuth.

 As you put the time into it, I expect that you will find Urbit to be refreshingly different from other platforms, while affording rapid application development and deployment.